Skip to content

 Discover#

-The networkscan discover command performs network discovery tasks to identify live hosts, open ports, running services, and TLS configurations.
+The networkscan discover command performs network discovery tasks to identify live hosts, open ports, running services, TLS configurations, and network routes.

 Usage#